imedu-vr/hubs-docs/stack_migration_between_aws_accounts.md

 For more details and steps: [https://aws.amazon.com/premiumsupport/knowledge-center/share-encrypted-rds-snapshot-kms-key/](https://aws.amazon.com/premiumsupport/knowledge-center/share-encrypted-rds-snapshot-kms-key/)

+# TODO: figure out how copy the vault....
 Here we take the following approach:
 - Log in to company B, make sure you are in the same region as company A
 - Create a new Customer managed Key in AWS KMS